 High Peters Kill Trail is a 6.5 mile lightly trafficked out and back trail located near Gardiner, New York that features a river and is rated as difficult.
-The trail is primarily used for hiking, rock climbing, and nature trips and is accessible from April until November.
+The trail is primarily used for hiking, rock climbing, and nature trips and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash